Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-04-22-Enriching_Word_Vectors_with_Subword_Information.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This paper,[Enriching Word Vectors with Subword Information, Piotr Bojanowski et al.(2017)](https://arxiv.org/abs/1607.04606v2) have been arguing it is better on inference of words out of Vocabulary by using character levels n-gram.
+This paper,[Enriching Word Vectors with Subword Information (Piotr Bojanowski et al., arXiv 2017)](https://arxiv.org/abs/1607.04606v2) have been arguing it is better on inference of words out of Vocabulary by using character levels n-gram.

 i.e. word2vec treats each word in corpus like an atomic entity and generates a vector for each word.